iarp/deluge-autoremoveplus/README.md

 Command line usage
 ------------------
-copy mediaserver.py to a folder of your liking and cd to it edit /data/server.ini to include the url of your server and api keys for sonarr/radarr/lidarr, can be found under settings->general
+copy mediaserver.py to a folder of your liking and cd to it.

+edit /data/server.ini to include the url of your server and api keys for sonarr/radarr/lidarr, can be found under settings->general.

 syntax: